-16 Introduction to dynamical friction
+D Introduction to dynamical friction

-Sect.
-16 was, with minor adjustments, adapted from the master thesis Ebrová (2007).
+Appendix D was, with some adjustments, adapted from the master thesis Ebrová (2007).

-16.1 A thermodynamic meditation
+D.1 A thermodynamic meditation

 The dynamical friction is a braking force of gravitational origin, caused by the sole fact that the area, through which the secondary galaxy (or, in general, any object passing through a galaxy or another extended object) flies is not an empty space filled with a smooth potential, but a large sea of individual stars.